jupyterlab/jupyter-collaboration/docs/source/about-rtc/user-stories.md

 ## Chat

-Also, once you are collaborating you will need other side channels, like a chat, to keep in sync and coordinate outside the document.
+Also, once you are collaborating you will need other side channels, like a chat, to keep in sync and coordinate outside the document. [jupyterlab/rtc#41](https://github.com/jupyterlab/rtc/issues/41) documents more ideas on this.

 [^f1]: How Data Scientists Use Computational Notebooks for Real-Time Collaboration